Using the SwiftUI 4 ImageRenderer

 }

-With this in place, we can now use the same code to generate an image, regardless of which platform we’re on.
-The only limitation is that we can’t use the screen resolution-based initializer on watchOS.
+With this in, we can use the same code to generate an image, regardless of which platform we’re on.
+The only limitation is that we can’t use the resolution-based init in watchOS.

 Conclusion

-The new SwiftUI 4 ImageRenderer does a great job of rendering snapshots of any SwiftUI views.
-It’s available for iOS 16.0, macOS 13.0, tvOS 16.0 and watchOS 9.0 and can be tested in Xcode 14 beta.
+The new SwiftUI ImageRenderer is great for rendering snapshots of any view.
+It’s available for iOS 16.0, macOS 13.0, tvOS 16.0 & watchOS 9.0 and can be tested in Xcode 14 beta.

-I’m currently struggling with how to best use async functionality in SwiftUI.
+I’m currently struggling with async in SwiftUI.
 I have therefore added a few ImageRenderer extensions to SwiftUIKit.
-Feel free to try it out and let me know what you think.
+Feel free to try them out and let me know what you think.